 “As we were driving Mikey told me about a gas station off MM out by the hospital.
 I told Mikey I have a pistol.
 We stopped at my hotel (Best Way Inn, he said) and got my gun out of the woods where I stashed it.
 We left and went to Walmart.
 Mikey said he was going to get some gloves.”
 Then the two men and their companions headed out toward the convenience store across Shinn Lane from Hannibal’s medical campus.

-Page 2 of 2 - Those who knew her, know that Adrienne Arnett, the night clerk on duty at Abel’s that night, didn’t take guff from anyone.
+Those who knew her, know that Adrienne Arnett, the night clerk on duty at Abel’s that night, didn’t take guff from anyone.
 Her pervasive attitude was positive, and her devotion was to her family - particularly her daughter – and to her two dogs, Sparky and Mischa.

 Outside the convenience store where she worked, the lighting glows into an arc in the night.
 Inside, security cameras monitor the comings and goings of all who venture near.
 The coffee is always fresh.
 The restrooms are always clean.
 Newspapers on the rack tell the latest in local and national happenings.
 In and out the doors all night are truckers, travelers, health care workers, patients and their families, and … night wanderers.